 The Low FODMAP Diet aims to restrict various foods known to cause digestive issues in certain people.
 The diet is not strictly eat-this-not-that, but rather focuses on serving sizes.
 Foods are lab tested one by one and classified as either low, moderate, or high based on FODMAP load.

 Spoonful uses the same idea to classify grocery products that have multiple foods in the ingredient list.

-- Green text products are considered compliant as they contain only foods that are likely low FODMAP at 1 serving.
+- Green icon products are considered compliant as they contain only foods that are likely low FODMAP at 1 serving.

-- Red text products are considered not compliant as they contain foods that are likely high FODMAP at 1 serving.
+- Red icon products are considered not compliant as they contain foods that are likely high FODMAP at 1 serving.

-- Yellow text products are considered potentially compliant as they contain foods that may be low or high FODMAP depending on serving size, and a few other factors.
+- Yellow icon products are considered potentially compliant as they contain foods that may be low or high FODMAP depending on serving size, and a few other factors.

 Learn how to classify yellow products as low or high FODMAP by using Spoonful in conjunction with the Monash app.

 Products with moderate or high FODMAP ingredients that are still Low FODMAP